Olayile/GBV_tweet_analysis/README.md

 descriptions of or extensive discussion of abuse, especially sexual abuse or torture.
 ```

+- The data was collected from Twitter using a python library (twint) by Zindi Ambassador Lawrence Moruye for the AFD Gender-Based Violence Dataset Collection Challenge.

 Submitted to :  Gender-Based Violence Tweet Classification by #ZindiWeekendz